 - Think about all the organisations of which you are a member of such as community organisations, industry associations, member-based organisations or sporting clubs.
 You should receive notice of the upcoming AGM as a member.

-- Think about organisations you could become a member.
+- Think about organisations you could become a member of.
 Once you are a member, you will receive the newsletters, invitations to events and you will have the opportunity to vote in the board elections.

 - Some organisations may open their AGMs to the public and you will be able to observe the proceedings such as peak bodies.
 These events are great as they may have CEOs and board directors of a number of organisations attending.